gaurav-0912/RAG-using-LlamaIndex/README.md

 ## Getting Started 🚀

-To begin your RAG journey, follow these steps:
+To begin RAG journey, follow these steps:

 1. Clone or download this project repository to your local machine.